Freedom of Information Act

 Secretary/Commissioner: Roy Skillicorn

-Other Commissioners: Richard Federer, Nadia Shah, Steven Wernikoff
+Other Commissioners: Richard Federer, Nadia Shah, Steve Wernikoff

 The Board meets monthly at the Reed-Turner Woodland Nature Center.
 Meetings are open to the public and posted in accordance with the Open Meetings Act.